freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 On average, it takes about 3 months to fill a developer position at a company.
 Employers have to first:

 - get the budget to hire a developer approved by their bosses
 - create the job description
 - post the job on job sites and communicate with recruiters
 - sift through résumés – many of which will be low-effort from candidates who are blindly applying to as many jobs as possible
 - start the interviewing process, which may involve flying the candidates out to the city and lodging them in a hotel
 - rounds of interviews involving lots of other team members.
 For some employers, this is a multi-day affair
 - selecting a final candidate, and negotiating an offer...
 - which many candidates will not accept anyway
 - signing contracts and onboarding the employee
 - giving them access to sensitive internal systems
--   introducing them to their team mates, and making sure everyone gets along OK
+- introducing them to their teammates, and making sure everyone gets along OK
 - and then months of informal training, when the employee needs to understand a service or a part of a legacy codebase
 - steeping them in the team's way of doing things

 In short – a lot of work.